tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/WebCheckout integration/Confirmation-page.md

 </div>
 <!-- End of signature generator - confirmation page -->

-This calculator lets you generate the signature using any of the available encryption methods.
+Esta calculadora permite gerar a assinatura usando qualquer um dos métodos de criptografia disponíveis.

 ## Payment retries
-When a transaction is rejected, the payer has the option to retry the payment using the same payment method or another.
+When a transaction is rejected, the payer has the option to retry the payment using the same payment method ou another.
 Keep in mind that for each attempt, PayU makes the call to the confirmation page with the corresponding transaction status.

 Each of these calls are made with the same payment reference (`reference_sale`), the same order identifier (`reference_pol`) but with different transaction identifier (`transaction_id`).
 Therefore, you can receive several calls to the confirmation page for the same sale.